 When you set up a media format in preview mode this applies to the post/user/term.
 So, these settings will be used in all grids because it’s attached to a post/user/term custom field.

-Once you have set content to display in your grid, you need to set the style/layout of your grid.
-There are 3 types of grid:
+Once you have set content to display in your grid, you need to set the type of layout of your grid.
+There are 3 types of layout:

 - Masonry: This layout applies a number of columns to each item and keep natural heights according to image aspect ratio and content length.

 - Metro: This layout applies a number of columns and rows to each item.
 So, in most of cases it will crop images and it cuts content which overflows.